Heavy clashes break out east of Libya's capital

 Local authorities were advising residents to evacuate and stay away from the area.
 The U.N. mission to Libya urged both sides to refrain from further escalation.

-(Reporting by Ahmed Elumami; Editing by Aidan Lewis and Edmund Blair)
+Reporting by Ahmed Elumami; Editing by Aidan Lewis and Edmund Blair